syncfusion-content/flutter-docs/Flutter/calendar/date-navigation.md

 ## Range for visible dates
 Visible dates can be restricted between certain range of dates, using `MinDisplayDate` and `MaxDisplayDate` properties in `SfCalendar`.
 It is applicable in all the schedule views.

-### Minimum Display Date
+### Minimum display Date
-`MinDisplayDate` will restrict date navigations features of `Backward`,  also cannot swipe the control using touch gesture beyond the min date range.
+`MinDisplayDate` will restrict date navigations features of  backward,  also cannot swipe the control using touch gesture beyond the min date range.

 {% tabs %}
 {% highlight Dart %}